 Every one of the 573 federally recognized Tribes and 200 state recognized and other non-recognized Tribes have their own laws regarding membership or citizenship.
 While the Association cannot provide individual assistance on genealogy research, we have provided some information for individuals who are interested in learning more about their ancestry.
 Below are some bits of information, tips, and contacts that we hope will help those individuals in their search.

 Sources of Information

 It is suggested that when making contact with organizations or individuals you do so in writing so they have a copy of the information you are looking for in front of them when responding.
 Keep a copy for yourself so you have a copy of who you have contacted and received a response from.
 Remember to include your name, phone number with area code, complete mailing address, and e-mail address if applicable.
-This is particularly important when requesting information via e-mail since many peoples' aliases are not their name.
+This is particularly important when requesting information via e-mail.

 On Your Own